 J-REITs commonly provide incentive fees, such as fees linked to net operating income (NOI) from leasing, capital gain, or unit price of the share of the J-REIT, in addition to, or as an alternative to, the fixed-rate management fee.

-20. Are founder shares (which offer a reduce fee structure for initial investors) typical in raising assets for new fund launches?
+22. Are fee discounts / fee rebates or other economic benefits for initial investors typical in raising assets for new fund launches?